 Prone to hyperbole?
 You bet I am.
 But this pie deserves as much hyperbolic praise as it can get.
-It is inspired by an apple pie from an old cookbook, Marcia Adams’s Cooking from Quilt Country.
 The apples are blanketed and bound up with a custardy coating, and a thick layer of sweet, crumbly streusel topping makes this like an amazing apple crisp in a pie crust.
 The pie is great still warm from the oven, and a wedge for breakfast the next day is a gift.

 For the Streusel Topping:

 1⁄4 cup firmly packed light or dark brown sugar

 1⁄2 cup plus 2 tablespoons all-purpose flour